10 Best Nursing Schools in Houston

 Lee College offers an Associate Degree in Nursing (ADN) degree program from one of the best nursing schools in Houston Texas.
 This ADN nursing program’s ADN degree from the best nursing schools in Houston TX has received accreditation ACEN – the Accreditation Commission for Education in Nursing ACEN).
 Students graduating from one of the best nursing schools in Houston are prepared to sit for the nation NCLEX – RN nursing examination.
 Students interested in this program can enter the program with no experience or as transfer students.
 Total credit hours to graduate equals 60 credit units.

 Lee College was established in 1934.
 Lee College’s urban campus covers more than 40 acres and serves more than 7,500 students throughout the greater Baytown area.
-More than 80% of Lee College’s students are enrolled on a part-time basis.
+More than 80% of Lee College’s students attend on a part-time basis.
 Lee College serves the population from eleven independent school districts.

 8. Houston Community College